2024-2025 Course Catalog

 Required for the major in geosciences

-Students who major in geosciences will learn to visualize earth processes over temporal and spatial scales, conduct research from hypothesis testing to data analysis and interpretation, and communicate scientific information proficiently in both written and spoken form.
+Students who major in geosciences will learn to visualize earth processes over large temporal and spatial scales, conduct research from hypothesis ideation to data analysis and interpretation, and communicate scientific information proficiently in both written and spoken form.

 The major in geosciences requires the following: